Kids and Toddler Bike Helmets: How to Choose

 Keeping the sun out of kids’ eyes will certainly make for a more appealing ride.
 Most traditional bike helmets have built-in or clip-on visors while most skater-style helmets have no visor.
-Built-in visors are common on pre-school helmets as they provide much-needed protection to the face in the event of a face plant (Giro Rodeo shown below).
-Helmets for youth generally have snap-on visors that are merely for looks and/or limited sun protection (Giro Raze shown below).
+Built-in visors are common on pre-school helmets as they provide much-needed protection to the face in the event of a face plant.
+Helmets for youth generally have snap-on visors that are merely for looks and/or limited sun protection.
 A few skater-style helmets, such as Nutcase, offer small visors.

 MIPS is an additional safety feature offered on several high-end helmets.
 MIPS stands for Multi-directional Impact Protection System and allows the energy from the crash impact to be absorbed by the helmet regardless of what direction the impact is coming from.
 Studies have shown that MIPS can decrease brain injury by 30%.
 The system consists of a non-obstrusive inner plastic cage that is attached to the foam core with flexible rubber anchors.
 Upon impact, the anchors stretch, allowing the foam core to rotate around the child’s head.
-MIPS is available on the Lazer P’Nut and Nutz and the Giro Scamp (Toddler), Dime (youth skater-style) and Raze (youth bike).
+MIPS is available on the Giro Scamp (Toddler) and Tremor and Hale.

 8. CSPC/ASTM Safety Certifications